TFong1/sf_crime/dbt/README.md

 The variable "is_test_run" is used for testing.
 Running with default parameters only executes the first 100 rows as to save time and resources when testing.

 ### Resources

+If you would like to know more about the dbt tool:

 * Learn more about dbt [in the docs](https://docs.getdbt.com/docs/introduction)
 * Check out [Discourse](https://discourse.getdbt.com/) for commonly asked questions and answers